- GoPro announces Mission 1 series: three cinema-grade cameras built around a new 50MP 1-inch sensor and GP3 processor.

 Pre-orders for the Mission 1 and Mission 1 Pro open May 21, 2026, with retail availability on May 28.
 The Mission 1 Pro ILS ships later in Q3 2026.

-How much will the GoPro Mission 1 cost?
+How much does the GoPro Mission 1 cost?

 What lenses work with the GoPro Mission 1 Pro ILS?